mBasalo/web-solutions-frontend/README.md

-# web-solutions-frontend
-Frontend repository for Web Solutions Uruguay, built with React.js.
-This project showcases services and a portfolio of projects, designed to provide a clean and engaging user experience.

 # Web Solutions Uruguay - Frontend

 This repository contains the React.js codebase for the Web Solutions Uruguay landing page.
 The website showcases our services and portfolio, designed to provide a clean and engaging user experience.